geoffleyland/luatrace/README.md

 ## 1. What?

-`annotate.lua` collects information about the traces LuaJIT is attempting and summarises than information in a format that doesn't contain as much information as `-jdump`, but which might be more useful for you.
+`annotate.lua` collects information about the traces LuaJIT is attempting and summarises then information in a format that doesn't contain as much information as `-jdump`, but which might be more useful for you.

 `annotate.lua` is installed with luatrace.
 To use it, `luajit -jannotate mylua.lua`.
-When you program exits, it will write a report to stdout detailing how many traces were attempted, how many were successful and how many were aborted.
+When your program exits, it will write a report to stdout detailing how many traces were attempted, how many were successful and how many were aborted.
-For the aborted traces, you'll get summaries of the reasons for the aborts, and the lines that cause the aborts.
+For the aborted traces, you'll get summaries of the reasons for the aborts, and the lines that caused the aborts.

 The report then lists bytecode for all the traces next to the source code.
 This listing is a little problematic, since bytecode order doesn't necessarily